hMRI-group/hMRI-toolbox-docs/docs/tutorials/MapCreation.md

     *Actual Flip Angle Imaging (AFI) method ([Yarnykh2007](References)).*

     A pair of magnitude images acquired with two different repetition times (TR) must be loaded as **B1 input**.
-The hMRI-toolbox then calculates the B1 transmit bias field map as described in [Yarnykh2007](References).
+The hMRI Toolbox then calculates the B1 transmit bias field map as described in [Yarnykh2007](References).
 3. **tfl\_b1\_map**

     *TFL B1 mapping ([Chung2010](References)).*